 St Andrew's Day in Edinburgh

 Celebrate our national day in Scotland's capital, where you'll find storytelling events and traditional music, as well as food and drink markets offering street food, sweet treats and seasonal crafts from local makers.
-The Scottish Storytelling Centre will also host two fantastic Winter Warmer events to mark St Andrew's Day.
-Look out for the Café Ceilidh: St. Andrew's Day Celebration on 28 November, which will feature traditional songs, music, and dancing.
-The Jam House in Edinburgh's New Town will be hosting a St Andrew's Day Ceilidh as well on 30 November, where you can enjoy one of Scotland's favourite dishes - fish and chips - whilst listening to songs and stories from across the land.
+The Scottish Storytelling Centre will host a St Andrews Ceilidh at Lauriston Hall from 30 November - 1 December which will feature traditional songs, music, and dancing.
+The Jam House in Edinburgh's New Town will be hosting a St Andrew's Day Ceilidh as well on 30 November with all the tunes and nibbles you'll need to keep you dancing.